Orange-OpenSource/ouds-ios/.github/CONTRIBUTING.md

    git clone https://github.com/<your-username>/ouds-ios.git
    # Navigate to the newly cloned directory
    cd ouds-ios
-   # Assign the original repo to a remote called "upstream"
+   # Assign the original repo to a remote called "upstream" (you can use of course SSH instead of HTTPS)
    git remote add upstream https://github.com/Orange-OpenSource/ouds-ios.git
    ```